jxxcarlson/MiniLatexTechOverview/overview.md

 in addition reflects an understanding of the grammar of MiniLatex.
-Because of this latter fact, many other transformations are possible, e.g., transformation to HTML.Source text is transformed to an AST by applying a _parser_.
-The second arrow, from AST to HTML, is the _renderer_.
+Because of this latter fact, many other transformations are possible, e.g., transformation to HTML.

+To obtain an AST from the source text, one applies a _parser_.
+The obtain HTML from the AST, one applies another function, a
+_renderer_.
 The type of the AST is defined as follows:

 ```elm
 type LatexExpression